 - Know how to get information from your health plan’s website, customer service and/or your health plan administrator.

-- Meet your financial obligations to the healthcare providers who treat you.
+- Meet your financial obligations to the providers who treat you.

 - Report to us suspected wrongdoing and fraud.

-- Be a responsible consumer of available healthcare resources.
+- Be a responsible consumer of healthcare resources available to you.